-Socrates gives his first speech in direct address to an imaginary boy, and in it he delineates two forces in us -one an inborn desire for pleasure, the other an opinion of the pursuit of the best.
+Socrates gives his first speech in direct address to an imaginary boy, and in it he delineates two forces in humans -one an inborn desire for pleasure, and the other, an opinion of the pursuit of the best.
 Love is a form of desire, when passion rules over reason and is moved toward the beauty of the body.
 This is called love.
 Next he tackles the question of good or ill-will in love, concluding with a warning to the boy that the lover is like a wolf and his love is of a physical interest to satiate his pleasures.
-Socrates warns that he was possessed by the nymphs of the spot where they lie beneath the plane tree.
+Socrates warns that he was possessed by the nymphs on the spot where they lie beneath the plane tree.

 Socrates then tries to escape the area by crossing the river but Phaedrus compels him to stay when he says they should wait for the noontime heat of the day to pass.
 Socrates then claims to experience his daimonic sign compelling him to stay and speak more.
-He claims he has made offense against the gods to earn favor among men -he has slandered Eros and in order to purify himself he will speak a palinode, in the manner of Homer and Stesichorus (in his first speech he proceeded from speaking in dithyrambs to speaking in epic hexameter as he criticized the lover).
+He claims he has made offense against the gods to earn favor among men -he has slandered Eros and in order to purify himself he will speak a palinode, in the manner of Homer and Stesichorus (in his first speech, he had proceeded from speaking in dithyrambs to speaking in epic hexameter as he criticized the lover).

 2nd Speech: Again, Socrates addresses his speech to the imaginary boy.
 He blames the former speech on Phaedrus, but gives credit for the new speech to Stesichorus, the first great heroic lyric poet in ancient Western literature.
 Socrates claims Stesichorus was able to cure himself of blindness by purifying himself against a slander of Eros.

-He begins with a praise of madness as bringing “the greatest of all good things”.
+He begins with a praise of madness as bringing “the greatest of all good things.”
 As evidence he notes the mania of the prophets and priestesses, like the oracle of delphi; madness in purification and prayers to the gods to cure old family ills (perhaps the activity that Socrates is currently undertaking); and possession by the muses to compose beautiful works.
-These are three examples of madness, but he proceeds to give an account of a fourth kind of madness.
+These are three examples of madness, but Socrates proceeds to give an account of a fourth kind of madness.

-Next it is necessary to consider the truth of what the soul experiences, in its human and divine forms.
+Next, it is necessary to consider the truth of what the soul experiences, in its human and divine forms.

 It takes a soul 10,000 years to return to the same spot, unless it is the soul of a lover of wisdom without deceit.
 If in the third 1,000 year the souls remain in the same station, they sprout wings and leave.
 At the end of their life they are judged -punished by going under the earth or rewarded with a life of Justice in the heavens.
 Only a soul which has seen the truth may go into the body of a human because the humans must try to know the forms.
 The process occurs by recollecting the things that the soul once saw in the company of a god.
-This is through a philosopher whose soul sprouts wings, and he is harangued by the many as appearing foolish though they know he has a god within.
+This occurs through a philosopher whose soul sprouts wings, and is harangued by the many as appearing foolish though they know he has a god within.
 This philosophic madness is the fourth kind of madness.